 What is the ‘core’, this slightly esoteric concept?
 The core is physically located roughly in the centre of your body between your navel, your fifth lumber vertebra, your iliac crest and the pelvic floor.
-In internal martial arts they call this region the dan tien or energy centre, and in the Indian yoga system it is often associated with the second and third lowest chakras.
+In internal martial arts, they call this region the dan tien or energy centre, and in the Indian yoga system, it is often associated with the second and third lowest chakras, but is actually called the Kanda and is located exactly between the second and third lowest chakras.

 Australian physiotherapists in the 1980s discovered that when a healthy person without back problems reaches to pick something up, it is their lower abdominal muscles and the associated muscles that become active first.
 Even just moving your throat forward and lifting the chin upwards should be preceded by making the abdomen move forward and upwards.
 But if you restrict the core by tightening the muscles of forced abdominal exhalation (the abdominal oblique muscles), and then try to raise the chin, that will cause discomfort in the neck.
 Similarly, if you try to push a heavy object solely with your hands, you will have to exert more power and will most likely strain your arm muscles, unlike when you initiate the arm movement from your core.

 Four ways to pull the navel closer to the spine